0xWOLAND/cool-command-prompt/README.md

 vim ~/.vimrc

-Copy the contents of init.vimrc into your .vimrc file.
+Copy the contents of vimrc.txt into your .vimrc file.